 The Teton Crest ranks high on lists of the country’s best backpacking trails.
 The trip is jam-packed with stunning views of the Teton Range, glacier-carved valleys, glistening lakes and wildflower-fill meadows.
-The backpack travels through the heart of the Teton Range, climbing over high passes and traversing scenic valleys and high benches along the Continental Divide Almost everyday features iconic views of the range’s majestic granite peaks.
+The backpack travels through the heart of the Teton Range, climbing over high passes and traversing scenic valleys and high benches along the divide.
+Almost everyday features iconic views of the range’s majestic granite peaks.

 There are several options for starting the trail.
 This description uses the Jackson Hole Aerial Tram to whisk hikers to the summit of Rendezvous Mountain where trails descend to meet the Middle Fork of Granite Canyon trail leading to the Teton Crest.
 Other options are to forgo the shuttle and walk up Granite Canyon to Marion Lake, a 10.4 miles hike gaining over 2,800-ft., or to start the hike from the Ski Lake trailhead, located along WY-22 east of Teton Pass, and follow the trail to Phillips Pass and the beginning of the Teton Crest Trail.
 This option reaches Marion Lake in 9.9 miles with a 1,700-ft. elevation gain.

 The backpack typically ends at either the upper or lower parking lot at String Lake, although some backpackers walk all the way to the Jenny Lake parking area.
 All options require a car shuttle.